Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 Canny's product illustration.

-Canny.io is a popular feedback tool that targets enterprises.
+Canny.io is a popular product management tool for enterprises.
 It offers all the same features as ProdPad and much more.
 However, their paid plans cost a lot, and the free plan has a strict limit on monthly posts.

 • Feedback boards, roadmaps, changelog